Skip to main navigation Skip to search Skip to main content

 Biography

 Lu Shin Wong graduated with a Bachelor of Pharmacy from the University of Nottingham in 1997.
-He then practised as a hospital pharmacist for four years while pursuing a postgraduate diploma in clinical pharmacy from the University of Bradford.
+He then practised as a hospital pharmacist for four years while completing his further professional training in clinical pharmacy.
 He subsequently undertook his PhD studies in organic and analytical chemistry at the University of Southampton with Prof. Mark Bradley.
-Upon completing this in 2005, he joined the Manchester Institute of Biotechnology as a postdoctoral research associate with Prof. Jason Micklefield on the application of chemical biology and surface chemistry to biomolecular-array technologies.
-In 2008, Lu Shin was awarded an EPSRC Life Science Interface research fellowship, which enabled him to work with Prof. Chad A. Mirkin at the International Institute for Nanotechnology, Northwestern University.
-In 2011, he returned to the UK and was appointed as a lecturer at the School of Chemistry.
+Upon completing this in 2005, he joined the Manchester Institute of Biotechnology as a postdoctoral researcher with Prof. Jason Micklefield on the application of chemical biology and surface chemistry to biomolecular-array technologies.
+In 2008 Lu Shin was awarded an EPSRC Life Science Interface fellowship, which allowed him to join Prof. Chad A. Mirkin's laboratory at Northwestern University (USA).
+In 2011, he returned to the UK and was appointed as a lecturer at the Department of Chemistry.

 Memberships of committees and professional bodies

-Member of the Royal Society for Chemistry (RSC)
+Member of the Royal Society of Chemistry (RSC)

 Member of the American Chemical Society (ACS)